Peanut Soba Noodle Bowls

 I guess you could say the peanut sauce is more Thai-inspired than Japanese but considering the soba noodles are served cold, I think it works perfectly.

-The sauce has savory flavor from the tamari, sour from the lime juice and rice wine vinegar, and sweet with a hint of caramel flavor from the coconut sugar.
+The sauce has savory flavor from the tamari, sour from the rice wine vinegar, and sweet with a hint of caramel flavor from the coconut sugar.
 You may have to resist drinking it with a straw.

 To add more depth to the sauce, I also used garlic powder and ground ginger because I had some in my pantry.
 If you really want to get fancy you can use 1 clove fresh garlic and about 1/4-inch ginger.
 I was too lazy for all of that business.